rfong/shibui/README.md

 - For related writeups including my keymap ergonomics design, ISP reflashing guide, and keycap dyeing, see the [#keyboard tag](https://rfong.github.io/rflog/tag/keyboard/) on my blog.

 # Using with QMK

+With the exception of some top level files, this follows the directory structure of QMK.
+Custom firmware code is defined in `keyboards/crkbd/keymaps/rfong`.

 ## Setup